Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_nuclear_segmentation.md

 	* README.pdf
 ~~~

-Change into the WBC_PCAPipeline directory by running the following command in a new terminal:
+Open a terminal window and navigate into the `WBC_PCAPipeline` directory by running the following command:

 ~~~
 > cd ~/Desktop/WBC_PCAPipeline